Sheikh Mohammad Aslam: International career

 Aslam was part of the Bangladesh U-19 team at the 1978 AFC Youth Championship, which was the first-ever international football tournament held in Dhaka in 1978.
 In December 1980, Aslam played for the U-19 national team during the 1980 AFC Youth Championship qualifiers held in Dhaka.
-Salam Murshedy was his striker partner, while other members of the team included Lal Mohammad (GK), Alok, Ajmat Ali, Sawpan, Imtiaz Sultan Johny, Hassanuzzamn Bablu, Ashish Bhadra, Anwar, Gaffar, Wasim Iqbal, and Mossabbir, all of whom later went on to accompany Aslam in the national.
+Salam Murshedy was his striker partner, while other members of the team included Lal Mohammad (GK), Alo, Azmat Ali, Sawpan Das, Imtiaz Sultan Johnny, Hassanuzzamn Bablu, Ashish Bhadra, Anwar, Gaffar, Wasim Iqbal, and Mossabbir, most of whom later went on to accompany Aslam in the senior national team.
 The U-19 team did well and finished runners-up (behind Qatar) and qualified for the main event.
 The highlight of the tournament from Bangladesh was the brace by Aslam in a 5–1 drubbing of Nepal.

 He then became an essential member of the Bangladesh team in international football both at the senior and youth levels, making his senior team debut by participating in the 1978 Asian Games held in Bangkok.
 In 1979, he played against Sri Lanka as the youngest player on the national team during the 9th Korea Cup football held in Seoul.
 He scored the equalizer with a left-footed shot while trailing 0–1.
 This was his first goal in senior international football and on foreign soil; Bangladesh won the game 3–1.
-In March 1981, Aslam and the other members of the youth team participated in the first-ever edition of the President's Gold Cup, as the Bangladesh (Red) team.
-The team reached the finals after beating a North Korea side in penalties (after a 1–1 draw), but lost 2–0 to South Korea University in the final.
+In March 1981, Aslam and the other members of the youth team participated in the first-ever edition of the President's Gold Cup, as the Bangladesh Red team (B team).
+The team reached the finals after beating a North Korea club in penalties (after a 1–1 draw), but lost 2–0 to South Korea XI in the final.

 Aslam was one of the youngest players on the Bangladesh squad during the 1980 AFC Asian Cup in Kuwait, which was the country's first time participating in Asia's biggest football tournament after qualifying with their first attempt.
 In 1982, He was the vice-captain for Bangladesh during the Quaid-e-Azam Smriti tournament in Pakistan and was also part of the Bangladesh team in the 1982 Asian Games held in Delhi, India.
 He was an integral part of the Bangladesh Red team during the 1983 President's Gold Cup, scoring once apiece against South Korea XI and Nepal.
 During the 1984 AFC Asian Cup qualifiers, the newly elected national team captain Aslam struck goals against Indonesia, Philippines and Thailand, although Bangladesh failed to qualify for the main tournament.